Aristotle Onassis: Argentina

-In 1923, Onassis returned to Constantinople with $250 in his pocket.
+In 1923, Onassis returned to Istanbul with $250 in his pocket.
 In August of that year, he arrived in Buenos Aires, Argentina, by Nansen passport, and got his first job as a telephone operator with the British United River Plate Telephone Company, while following studies in commerce and port-duty administration at Aduanas Argentinas.
-He later became an entrepreneur, creating an Argentine import-export company, going into business for himself and making a fortune importing English-Turkish tobacco to Argentina.
+He later became an entrepreneur, creating an Argentine import-export company, going into business for himself, and making a fortune importing English-Turkish tobacco to Argentina.
+He reportedly told Maria Callas that he made his fortune in Buenos Aires by forming a shipping company used for trafficking heroin.
 He obtained Argentine citizenship in 1929.
 Eventually he established his first shipping trading company in Buenos Aires, Astilleros Onassis.
-After gaining his first fortune in Argentina, he expanded his shipping business worldwide and relocated to New York City, United States, where he built up his shipping businesses empire while keeping offices in Buenos Aires and Athens.
+After gaining his first fortune in Argentina, he expanded his shipping business worldwide and relocated to New York City, United States, where he built up his shipping business empire while keeping offices in Buenos Aires and Athens.
 His legacy in Buenos Aires was the creation of a shipping empire and a Hellenic Culture Fund providing youth scholarships and an academic international exchange program between Argentina, Greece, Monaco and the United States; the programs are funded and administered by the Onassis Foundation and were eventually under the managing direction of his daughter Christina Onassis.

 Business

 Shipping

 Onassis built up a fleet of freighters and tankers that eventually exceeded seventy vessels.
-Most of the fleet operated under flags of convenience where laws and regulations are looser than those of the owners’ country.
+Most of the fleet operated under flags of convenience where laws and regulations are looser than those of the owners' country.
 More austere regulations in countries such as the United States, which afforded higher wages and safety standards, allowed access to domestic routes with higher freight rates but at far greater running expense.
 As was then common practice in international shipping, Onassis's fleet had mostly Panamanian and Liberian flags and sailed tax-free while operating at low cost.
 This and his astute business sense helped Onassis earn handsome profits in the highly competitive shipping market.
-Onassis made large profits when the Big Oil companies like Mobil, Socony, and Texaco signed long-term contracts known as time charters at fixed prices before the spot market fell.
+Onassis made large profits when the Big Oil companies like Mobil, Socony, and Texaco signed long-term contracts known as time charters at fixed prices before the stock market fell.